Race day photos from the 2018 Staten Island Half.

 Time Limit: In the interest of safety, and to allow Staten Island streets to reopen as scheduled, any participant who is unable to maintain a 13:45-per-mile pace throughout the race (based on the time when the last runner crosses the start line) will have the opportunity to board a sweep bus, starting at approximately mile 6 for transport to the finish.

-These participants may choose instead to continue running on the sidewalks, but they should be aware that fluid stations and other course amenities may not be available, although they will be able to cross the finish line.
+These participants may choose instead to continue running on the sidewalks, but they should be aware that fluid stations and other course amenities may not be available.
 These runners may not be recorded as official finishers; they can email email@example.com to request 9+1 TCS New York City Marathon qualifying credit for the race.
 Thank you for your cooperation with this policy.

 Awards will be available to the top three men and women overall, as well as in age and gender groups as explained in this article.
 A list of all award winners will be posted in the results for each race.

 Award winners who wish to receive an award plaque should complete our online claim form.

 Athletes who have been suspended for doping by a governing body are not eligible to participate in, and should not apply for entry in, NYRR races.
 Extenuating circumstances may be reviewed by the NYRR Race Director.